NMonKLabs77/deployment4/README.md

 ## Purpose

-The purpose of this documentation is to guide you through the process I took to deploy my application to the NGINX Web server and monitor the performance of my application using Data Dog.
-Datadog is a tool that allows me to monitor the performance of my application using various metrics.
+The purpose of this documentation is to guide you through the process I took to deploy my application to the NGINX Web server and monitor the performance of my application using Cloud Watch.
+Cloud Watch is an AWS service that allows me to monitor the performance of my application using various metrics.

 ## Steps